 In an effort to provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the University Police issues “ECSU Alert.”
 The University Police will generally issue ECSU Alerts for the following crimes: arson; aggravated assault; criminal homicide; robbery; burglary; sex assaults; and hate crimes.
 University Police will post these warnings through a variety of ways, including but not limited to posters, e-mails, and media.
-The University also has the ability to send text message alerts to those who register their cell phone numbers into Banner and the PIER System.
+The University also has the ability to send text message alerts to those who register their cell phone numbers into Banner.
 The text messaging can be a very effective way to send important information to the campus community.
 All campus members should register their mobile phone number using their personal login information on the Elizabeth City State University Banner webpage.

 To register for mobile phone emergency notifications, enter your User ID and PIN into the Banner webpage.
 Click on the “Personal Information” tab and then click on the “Update Addresses and Phones” link.
 Under the “Phones” heading, click on the “Primary” link to register your mobile phone number.
 Scroll to the bottom of the webpage and enter your information under the “Phone Type” heading.
 By registering your mobile phone number, you will receive an “ECSU ALERT” text message when you need to be notified of a campus emergency or serious incident.
 Community members are encouraged to check the ECSU homepage and ECSU Alert page for updates regarding serious events that affect campus.